gjbauer/rustup-riscv64gc-unknown-uefi/README.md

 ## How to use

-Clone the repository to the place you want the target to live.
+Clone the repository inside of your target project.

-Preferably a hidden directory in your home directory
+Since I am building from an x86_64 host, I had to run the following command to get the Rust nightly sources...

-`export RUST_TARGET_PATH=/path/to/your/rustup-riscv64gc-unknown-uefi`
+`rustup component add rust-src --toolchain nightly-x86_64-unknown-linux-gnu`

 In order to get the linker to work, I had to define a custom linker file as follows